-(b) Maximizing on-site recycling to satisfy irrigation, freeze protection and pest control needs.
-The applicant may demonstrate maximum reuse by using all the practically available water from reservoir storage prior to using groundwater.
+(b) Maximizing onsite recycling to satisfy irrigation, freeze protection and pest control needs.
+The applicant may demonstrate maximum stormwater harvesting by using all the practically available water from reservoir storage prior to using groundwater.

 (2) Implement and maintain a Conservation Plan, which includes a Nutrient Management Plan and Pesticide Management Plan.